miyakawataku/fluent-plugin-sensu/README.md

 # fluent-plugin-sensu

-[Fluentd](http://fluentd.org) output plugin to publish check results to [sensu-client](https://sensuapp.org/docs/latest/clients), which is an agent process of Sensu monitoring framework.
+[Fluentd](http://fluentd.org) output plugin to send check results to [sensu-client](https://sensuapp.org/docs/latest/clients), which is an agent process of Sensu monitoring framework.